 When plastics are recycled, there are short-term advantages for the environment, but the long-term results may not be so pretty.
 Have a look at how plastic is recycled, the advantages and disadvantages of the process.

 Plastic is one of the most versatile materials of our modern age.
 And yet the popularity of plastic is the problem.
-We use 20 times more plastic now than we did 50 years ago and masses of this material is finding its way into the landfill to spend hundreds of years taking up space.
+A rubbish removal Inner West expert advises that we use 20 times more plastic now than we did 50 years ago, and masses of this material is finding its way into the landfill to spend hundreds of years taking up space.

 Not doing anything about our accumulating plastic waste would be a gamble with our future, maybe best left to the best online casino.